Skip to main content

 Shipping labels, letters, and envelopes don't need color, so if you work from home and own a black-and-white printer, setting it as the default could save you time during a busy day.

-Of course, when your daily use involves printing photographs or color documents, an inkjet or nice color laser printer might be the right choice.
+Of course, when your daily use involves color printing of photographs or documents, an inkjet or nice color laser printer might be the right choice.

 It's a very personal decision that only you can answer.

 Setting a default printer is so quick and easy that anyone with multiple printers should take advantage of this feature.
-If you only have one, you might want to check our guide to the best printers to pick which you'll want next.
+If you only have one, you might want to check our printer buying guide to help you find the right new printer.
 The only reason to leave that decision to Windows or macOS is when you travel with your laptop and have a need to print while away from your primary location.

 Microsoft and Apple came up with similar automatic solutions to help with these needs, while providing a simple solution for computers that remain in one place.
 In a few simple steps, you can make your life easier by choosing a default printer that works best for your particular usage.